-Dinner and overnight at the hotel.
+Dinner and overnight at the hotel (Aguas Calientes).

-Day 5 - Nov 25 - Machu Picchu - Cuzco (B)
+Day 6 - Nov 24 - Machu Picchu - Cuzco (B)

-Breakfast at the hotel and some free time before transfer to Aguas Calientes station for your mid-morning Vistadome train to Ollantaytambo and road transfer to your hotel in Cuzco.
+Breakfast at the hotel and some free time before transfer to Aguas Calientes station for your mid-morning Vistadome train to Ollantaytambo and road transfer to Cuzco.